enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 })
 ```

-- From node module i imported path that will be used later.
+- We import the path module from node, which we'll use later.

 - I created a variable with the name of __dirname.
 Inside it path.resolve() is a Node.js function that resolves the full path of a file or directory.
 When called without arguments, it returns the absolute path of the current working directory.

 - Then i used a middleware where static middleware from express is used and it is used to serve static files like html, css, js, image, sound files etc that we have in our frontend application.
 So it join the root path that we stored earlier inside the __dirname variable with the frontend folder and inside that dist folder.

-- The app.get function make sure that if anyone hit a route except three api route that we created earlier will serve index.html file
+- The app.get function ensures that any route, except the three API routes we created earlier, serves the index.html file.

-- Now go to the package.json file inside the root directory and paste following inside the script file
+- Now, in the package.json file at the root directory, add the following scripts:

 ```javascript
  "scripts": {